elementary/website/docs/installation.md

 To create an elementary OS install drive you'll need a USB flash drive that is at least 4 GB in capacity and an app called "Impression".

+If you do not have flathub enabled on your computer, refer to the <a href="https://flathub.org/en/setup">flathub setup instructions</a>

 <a href="https://flathub.org/en/apps/io.gitlab.adhami3310.Impression" class="button suggested-action">Download Impression</a>

-**NOTE:** If you do not have flathub enabled on your computer, refer to the <a href="https://flathub.org/en/setup">flathub setup instructions</a>

 #### Step by Step Written Instructions {#step-by-step}